ivankovic/homepage/content/privacy/details.md

 ---
 # Privacy policy

-In short, I don't track anything other than the bare minimum technically needed to serve the webpage.
+I don't track anything other than the minimum technically needed to serve the webpage.

 ## Cookies and local storage